-Yellow-coloured magnolias are less common than their pink cousins and come in shades from pale apricot to rich butter.
-Grown for their flower colour, their variable habit allows them to be grown in gardens of all sizes.
-Generally hardy throughout the UK, yellow-flowered magnolias are seen flowering in April, although some cultivars flower as early as March and some as late as May.
-The later ones flower with their foliage.
+Yellow magnolias are less common than their pink magnolia cousins and come in shades from pale apricot to rich butter.
+Grown for their flower colour, yellow magnolias’ variable habit allows them to be grown in gardens of all sizes.
+Generally hardy throughout the UK, yellow magnolias are seen flowering in April, although some cultivars flower as early as March and some as late as May.
+The later yellow magnolias flower with their foliage.

 Here we share some of the best yellow magnolias to grow for gardens of all sizes and tips for buying and growing them, plus some of the history behind the development of this unusual yellow variety.

 History of yellow-coloured magnolias

 Walking along many suburban streets in March and April you will be wowed by the power of magnolias seen in shades of pink and purple as well as white.
 Almost certainly, these will be Magnolia x soulangeana the hybrid created at the beginning of the 19th century by the Frenchman Étienne Soulange-Bodin.
 He crossed the yulan, Magnolia denudata, with the mu-lan, Magnolia liliiflora.

 Fast forward to the 1950s.
 A team of women including Evamaria Sperber, Doris Stone and Lola Koerting were carrying out hybridisation programmes at Brooklyn Botanic Garden using seed of the American Magnolia acuminata with pollen from the two Asiatic species used by Soulange-Bodin.
 They wanted to use their native species because it has yellow flowers (also green and blue), is exceptionally hardy, tolerant of many soil types and has a variable habit from a large shrub to a tree.